 If you have tested positive for COVID-19 and are hospitalised, you will be entitled to paid sick leave for the period of hospitalisation.
 The period of sick leave must not be less favourable than what you are statutorily entitled to.

 Can Your Employer Make You Disclose Your Vaccination Status?

-Your employer is entitled to ask for your vaccination status only for business purposes.
+Your employer is entitled to ask for your vaccination status and proof of vaccination only for business purposes.
 Such business purposes include business continuity planning, which involves strategising how the business will resume after an unexpected disruption to business operations.
 Your employer may also need to know your vaccination status to decide whether you can travel for business or be deployed to high-risk or front-line roles.